cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 6. Recommend elements that are assigned to the **same decision group** as the source element
 7. Recommend elements that are assigned to the **same component** as the source element
 8. Recommend elements that can be **traced** to the source element
-9. Recommend elements that are the same knowledge type as the source element.
+9. Recommend elements that are the same knowledge type as the source element
 10. Recommend elements that are included in the **same sprint**

 Every context information provider calculates a <code>ruleValue<sub>i</sub></code>.